-Unnao rape victim accident: DGP says there was no negligence in security
+Unnao rape victim accident: Yogi govt ready for CBI probe

 The aunts succumbed to their injuries, while the rape survivor and her lawyer were rushed to the Trauma Centre at the KGMU in Lucknow.

+The Uttar Pradesh government is ready for a CBI probe into the accident of the Unnao rape victim, who had accused a BJP legislator of rape, if a request is made, Director General of Police O P Singh said on Monday.

-Uttar Pradesh Director General of Police (DGP) OP Singh said,''We'll conduct a fair and free probe.
+While addressing media, OP Singh said,''We'll conduct a fair and free probe.
 Primary probe suggests it was purely an accident due to an overspeeding truck.
 Truck driver and owner have been arrested.
 If the family demands a CBI inquiry into the case, we'll hand over the case to CBI.''

 Retired army officer killed for resisting robbery in Amethi